 Search our directory

-Bailey House scored an original venue with a great view for its annual Key awards benefit.
+NEW YORK Bailey House scored an original venue with a great view for its annual Key awards benefit.
 The nonprofit held its cocktail party and brief ceremony in the Gallery space in the ABC building at 77 West 66th Street.
 The 22nd-floor venue has a nice, airy feel, lots of light wood and a great view of Central Park, but it isn't usually available for special events.
 The hook for Bailey House: ABC News' vice president of media relations Jeffrey Schneider is on the board of the nonprofit, which provides housing and other services to homeless people with HIV and AIDS.

 The other ABC connection was that ABC-7 weatherman Sam Champion and anchor Rob Abrams were both honored for their work as co-chairs of Bailey House's Open Your Heart benefit for the past two years.
 And ABC-7 anchor Bill Ritter served as M.C., joking that the space is usually used for goodbye parties, and it has seen a few lately.